BOTOX® is used for cosmetic purposes and in medical doses to treat blepharospasm.

-Why have my BOTOX® procedure at The Eye Care Institute?
+Why have my BOTOX® procedure at The Eye Care Institute in Louisville?

 BOTOX® was approved by the Food and Drug Administration (FDA) in 1989 to treat blepharospasm (eyelid twitching).
 As such, it was only distributed to qualified ophthalmologists.
 So, we at The Eye Care Institute, have over 15 years of experience with BOTOX® usage.
 A few years ago, the FDA approved BOTOX® for cosmetic use.
 At that time, plastic surgeons, dermatologists and many other physicians gained access to BOTOX®.
 So, while others have been using BOTOX® for a few years, the doctors at The Eye Care Institute are approaching two decades of being experienced at BOTOX® treatment.